 Homemade Labneh has terrific health benefits, aside from being high in protein, it also has probiotics that are good for gut health.

 The best part about Labneh is how versatile it can be.
 You can enjoy it plain, I usually do!
-Or you can spice it up by adding a drizzle of olive oil and some sea salt, dried mint, or zaatar, a middle eastern blend of spices.
+Or you can spice it up by adding a drizzle of olive oil and some sea salt, dried mint, or za’atar, a middle eastern blend of spices.

 Mezze is the Middle Eastern form of a charcuterie board.
 A compilation of small plates meant to be shared.
 At my in-laws when mezze is on the table life is good.
 During long stays together you’ll find 20 of us scattered about our Nana and Jiddos house.
 There are always 5-8 people gathered around the mezze having a good conversation.

 Labneh is almost always on a mezze board.
 You might find one or two different types (one with zaatar and one with olive oil or mint.)
-Fresh veggies and flatbread fills the mezze board for dipping.
+Fresh veggies and flatbread fill the mezze board for dipping.

-All this talk of labneh reminds me I’m out I better hop over to the kitchen and whip up a batch.
+All this talk of labneh reminds me I’m out.
+I better hop over to the kitchen and whip up a batch.
 Will you join me?Print

-- Yogurt I use the brand White Mountain Bulgarian Yogurt
+Yogurt (I use the brand White Mountain Bulgarian Yogurt )

-- There are a couple ways you can do this.
-The first way is to put a strainer over a bowl.
-Lay cheese cloth over the strainer, and pour in the amount of yogurt you like.
-Leave out on your counter over night.
+A. The first way is to put a strainer over a bowl.
+Lay cheesecloth over the strainer, and pour in the amount of yogurt you like.
+Leave it out on your counter overnight.
 In the morning squeeze out the remaining liquid, transfer to a Tupperware, and keep in the fridge until ready to enjoy.